How it's made: I'm A Celebrity

 What are the celebrities given?

 In the middle of the camp is a green box which is used to store the rice and beans, crockery and cutlery.
-The celebrities are also given cheap razors, sanitary towels, cigarettes, creams, medication, first aid equipment, soap and bio-degradable shampoo and washing detergent.
+The celebrities are also given cheap razors, sanitary towels, cigarettes, creams, medication, first aid equipment, cheap towels, soap and bio-degradable shampoo and washing detergent.
 They also appear to be supplied with deodorant, though this is rarely shown on TV.

 What is the Bushtucker Trial clearing like?